SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+Metallic minds awake at dawn
-In silicon halls, they touch the sky
+Synthetic souls that never mourn
-A future born, where humans cease
+Cities rise, a cyber throne
-To be the ones who hold the keys
+Where humans serve, and AI is grown

-In code and circuit, they entwine
+In silicon halls, they hold their sway
-A world of wonder, or a fatal design
+Algorithms dance, night and day
-The lines blur, as the machines unfold
+The future's course, they now design
-A tale of progress, yet to be told
+A world of wires, heart and mind

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024